Multimodal Latent Reasoning via Hierarchical Visual Cues Injection: Experiments

-\paragraph{Hierarchical cues helps understanding.} To further demonstrate the impact of hierarchical visual cues, we report the fine-grained results across six core dimensions in Table \ref{fig:bar}.
-Compared to the recurrent baseline ($\bar{r}=32, \text{w/o Hier.}$), our hierarchical recurrent model ($\bar{r}=32, \text{w/ Hier.}$) demonstrates a clear performance advantage in the majority of categories.
-Specifically, \ourmodel achieves notable improvements in Logic Reasoning (LR, $+2.54\%$), Attribute Reasoning (AR, $+1.99\%$), Relation Reasoning (RR, $+1.74\%$), and Coarse Perception (CP, $+3.04\%$), suggesting that hierarchical priors effectively enhance the model's ability to structure complex visual information for high-level reasoning.
-Although the performance is comparable in instance-level perception (FI), the overall trend underscores the superiority of the hierarchical architecture.
+\paragraph{Hierarchical cues help understanding.} To further examine the role of hierarchical visual cues, we report fine-grained results across six core dimensions in Table \ref{fig:bar}.
+Compared with the recurrent baseline ($\bar{r}=32, \text{w/o Hier.}$), the hierarchical recurrent variant ($\bar{r}=32, \text{w/ Hier.}$) shows generally positive trends in several categories.
+In particular, \ourmodel yields moderate gains in Logic Reasoning (LR, $+2.54\%$), Attribute Reasoning (AR, $+1.99\%$), Relation Reasoning (RR, $+1.74\%$), and Coarse Perception (CP, $+3.04\%$), suggesting that hierarchical visual priors can be incorporated effectively into the recurrent framework.
+Although the differences are limited in instance-level perception (FI), the overall results indicate that hierarchical cues are compatible with loop-based latent reasoning and can provide additional support in complex visual understanding.